A credit card with a cool metal design or standout neon hue can be a great conversation starter or even status symbol among cardholders.

 The Savor card doesn’t just satisfy in appearance; its cash back offerings are strong in dining and entertainment and easily redeemable for statement credits, gift cards, paper check and more.

-In addition, you can kick-start your cash back earnings with a $300 cash back bonus after spending $3,000 with the Savor within the first three months of account opening.
+In addition, you can kick-start your cash back earnings with a $300 cash reward bonus after spending $3,000 with the Savor within the first three months of account opening.

 How to choose the best-looking credit card

 Beauty is in the eye of the beholder, so the best-looking card will always be a matter of personal preference.
-A metal credit card can add some pizzazz to your payments and impress your friends, while a brightly-colored card may stand out among the other options in your wallet and a personalized image can help make your card unique to you.
+A metal credit card can add some pizzazz to your payments and impress your friends, while a brightly-colored card may stand out among the other options in your wallet.
+Instead, the unique flair of a card with a personalized image might be just your style.

 But you should be careful not to choose a card based on looks alone.